 Vaccination: The service animal must be immunized against diseases common to that type of animal.

 Health: The service animal must be in good health.
-The owner or handler of the animal must submit to the school principal each school year documentation from a licensed veterinarian of the following: a current veterinary health certificate; and proof of the service animal’s current vaccinations and immunizations.
+The owner or handler of the animal must submit to the school principal or Superintendent, as appropriate based on the location for which the animal’s presence is requested, each school year documentation from a licensed veterinarian showing proof of the service animal’s current vaccinations and immunizations.

 Control: A service animal must be under the control of its handler at all times.
 The service animal must have a harness, backpack, or vest identifying the dog as a trained service dog, a leash (blaze orange in color) for hearing dogs, a harness for guide dogs, or other tether unless either the handler is unable because of a disability to use a harness, backpack, vest, leash, or other tether, or the use of a harness, backpack, vest, leash, or other tether would interfere with the service animal’s safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler’s control.

 Experienced trainers of service animals may be accompanied on school property by a dog that is in training to become a service animal.
 The dog must be at least six months of age.
 Trainers must wear a jacket identifying the organization to which they belong.
 Persons conducting continuing training of a service animal may be accompanied by a service animal while on school property for the purpose of school business.
 Persons who are part of a three-unit service dog team may be accompanied by a service dog while on school property provided that person is conducting continuing training of a service dog.
 A three-unit service dog team consists of a trained service dog, a disabled person, and a person who is an adult and who has been trained to handle the service dog.
 The dogs may accompany these persons while on school property for school purposes.

 Use of Harnesses, Vests, etc. A dog that is in training to become a guide dog or a currently trained guide dog that is undergoing continuing training must be in a harness.